arikmeyer/new-platform-architecture/Technical/Windmill-Drizzle-Zod-Neon-Integration-Spec.md

 **End of Specification**

-This specification is production-ready with Zod 4.1.12 and Drizzle ORM 0.44.7, reflecting the latest features and best practices optimized for Windmill's serverless execution model.
+This specification explores implementation patterns with Zod 4.1.12 and Drizzle ORM 0.44.7, researching latest features and potential best practices for Windmill's serverless execution model.

+**Note**: These patterns are subject to refinement as practical implementation experience is gained.